iiasa/message_ix/doc/source/reporting.rst

       - 'Unit' contains the units associated with the `quantities`; and
       - 'Year' or 'Time' is created according to `year_time_dim`.

-      Additional dimensions of quantities pass through :meth:`as_pyam` and appear as additional columns in the resulting :class:`IamDataFrame`.
+      Additional dimensions of quantities pass through :meth:`convert_pyam` and appear as additional columns in the resulting :class:`IamDataFrame`.
-      While this is valid IAMC data, :meth:`as_pyam` also supports dropping additional columns (with `drop`), and a custom callback (`collapse`) that can be used to manipulate values along other dimensions.
+      While this is valid IAMC data, :meth:`convert_pyam` also supports dropping additional columns (with `drop`), and a custom callback (`collapse`) that can be used to manipulate values along other dimensions.

       For example, here the values for the MESSAGEix ``technology`` and ``mode`` dimensions are appended to the 'Variable' column::